Nausea and Vomiting

 One way to avoid morning sickness while pregnant is to frequently eat small meals.
 This allows your system time to digest food, but leaves relatively little food in your stomach at any given time.
 Always remember to drink plenty of fluids.
 Getting a breath of fresh air may be a helpful remedy as well.
 Some say eating watermelon and drinking lemonade can be effective home remedies for pregnant women—and if that suits your cravings, go for it!

 Some studies suggest acupuncture can ease symptoms of morning sickness.
 This is usually done by putting pressure on the groove inside two large tendons of the wrist.
 Acupressurists call this area P6.
 Some are skeptical of this treatment.
 Studies have found that wristbands designed to ease stomach upset by putting pressure on the p6 point are difficult to use.
 These devices have failed to show any results for stomach upset caused by surgery.
-Acupressure at the p6 point may be no more effective for morning sickness than acupressure anywhere else.
+Acupressure at the pP6 point may be no more effective for morning sickness than acupressure anywhere else.

 When it's Time to Call the Doctor

+When should you see a doctor about vomiting and nausea?
 When every treatment and home remedy for nausea and vomiting isn’t enough, it may be time to put your health needs in the hands of a doctor.
 Here are red flags warning you that it’s time to seek professional medical intervention:

 - The sick person is less than 12 weeks old and has vomited more than one time;